 Financial Results and Dividend Payments to Treasury.
-Our pre-tax income was \$12.1 billion for the second quarter of 2013 and \$20.2 billion for the first half of 2013.
+Our pre-tax income was \$10.1 billion for the third quarter of 2013 and \$30.3 billion for the first nine months of 2013.
 We expect to remain profitable for the foreseeable future.
-While we expect our annual earnings to remain strong over the next few years, our earnings may vary significantly from quarter to quarter due to many different factors, such as changes in interest rates or home prices.
-The estimated 5.9% increase in home prices on a national basis in the first half of the year contributed significantly to the record pre-tax income we reported for the second quarter and first half of 2013.
-As noted in "Home Prices" below, we expect a slower rate of home price growth in the second half of the year.
+While we expect our annual earnings to remain strong over the next few years, our earnings may vary significantly from quarter to quarter and year to year due to many different factors, such as changes in interest rates or home prices.
+The estimated 9.2% increase in home prices on a national basis in the first nine months of the year contributed significantly to the record pre-tax income we reported for the first nine months of 2013.
+As noted in "Home Prices" below, we expect minimal home price growth in the fourth quarter of the year.
+In addition to future changes in home prices and interest rates, our future earnings will be affected by a number of other factors, including the volume of single-family mortgage originations in the future and the size, composition and quality of our retained mortgage portfolio.
 For a discussion of our expectations regarding our future revenues, see "Strengthening Our Book of Business."

 In compliance with our dividend obligation to Treasury, we will retain only a limited amount of any future earnings because we must pay Treasury each quarter the amount, if any, by which our net worth as of the end of the immediately preceding fiscal quarter exceeds an applicable capital reserve amount.
-This capital reserve amount is \$3.0 billion for each quarter of 2013 and decreases annually until it reaches zero in 2018.
+This capital reserve amount is \$3.0 billion for each quarter of 2013 and then decreases annually until it reaches zero in 2018.

 One of our objectives is to pay taxpayers for their investment in our company.
-Through June 30, 2013, we have received a total of \$116.1 billion under the senior preferred stock purchase agreement.
-This funding has provided us with the capital and liquidity needed to fulfill our mission of providing liquidity and support to the nation's housing finance markets and to avoid a trigger of mandatory receivership under the Federal Housing Finance Regulatory Reform Act of 2008 (the "2008 Reform Act").
+Through September 30, 2013, we have received a total of \$116.1 billion under the senior preferred stock purchase agreement.
+This funding has provided us with the capital and liquidity needed to fulfill our mission of providing liquidity and support to the nation's housing finance markets and to avoid a trigger of mandatory receivership under the Federal Housing Finance Regulatory Reform Act of 2008 (the

+"2008 Reform Act").
 We have not received funds from Treasury under the agreement since the first quarter of 2012.
 Under the terms of the senior preferred stock purchase agreement, dividend payments cannot be used to offset prior Treasury draws, and we are not permitted to pay down draws we have made under the agreement except in limited circumstances.
-Accordingly, Treasury still maintains a liquidation preference of \$117.1 billion on the senior preferred stock, even though we have paid \$95.0 billion in dividends through June 30, 2013 and, with our dividend payment of \$10.2 billion in the third quarter of 2013, we will have paid \$105.3 billion in dividends.
+Accordingly, Treasury still maintains a liquidation preference of \$117.1 billion on the senior preferred stock, even though we have paid \$105.3 billion in dividends through September 30, 2013 and, with our dividend payment of \$8.6 billion in the fourth quarter of 2013, we will have paid \$113.9 billion in dividends.
 We expect that the amount of dividends we pay Treasury will exceed the amounts we have drawn.